 - Petroleum Solvents: Commonly found in many cleaning products as surfactants.
 Other derivatives, such as, formaldehyde, can be found in a variety of common household cleaners.

 - Phosphates: Harmful to aquatic life and are often found in detergents and dish soaps.
 (Removed in Washington State, 2010).

 - Phthalates: Disruptive hormones which are comprised of complex synthetic fragrances.
 Look for options that say “Phthalate Free” or mention the use of essential oil for fragrance.

-Hull Cleaning and Boat Washing - Washington Dept. of Ecology
+Focus on In-water Hull Cleaning - pdf, Washington Dept. of Ecology